 To ensure the success of the center as a national innovation and technology hub, it is crucial that we contribute to our community and help inspire the next generation of graduates and technology entrepreneurs.
 To help foster a community interest in innovation, we will host a series of events throughout the year.
-We adopt a <green> attitude towards the environment, the economy and our community, as well as a sustainable approach to all of our operations.
-In particular, we are committed to using and showcasing energy-efficient and renewable energy technologies to ensure that we deliver, as well as inspire, long-term change.
+We adopt a 'green' attitude towards the environment, the economy and our community, as well as a sustainable approach to all of our operations.